-Additionally, with acceptable optimization practices, Google automatically creates shopping ads and helps convince prospective buyers to click on them.
+Additionally, with acceptable local search optimization practices, Google automatically creates shopping ads and helps convince prospective buyers to click on them.
 In short, it makes merchant stores look more professional.
 Products show up for the right search queries and are not mismatched with the wrong leads this way.

 For shopping advertisers who don’t have a massive list of products, it makes sense to manually upload a spreadsheet of their inventory and generate Google Shopping ads.